Mission

 Jonathan Bersot, PhD, University of Montreal

-John L. Easter, PhD, Assemblies of God Theological Seminary
+John Elliott, DMin Assemblies of God Theological Seminary

 Terance D. Espinoza, PhD, Fuller Theological Seminary